Prosecutors: 5th child dies following New Jersey house fire

-UNION CITY, N.J. — A fifth child has died following a New Jersey house fire that earlier claimed the lives of four other youngsters and injured several other occupants and firefighters.
+UNION CITY, N.J. — A fifth child has died from injuries sustained in a New Jersey house fire last week.

 The Hudson County prosecutor’s office announced Tuesday that 4-year-old Shamira Lopez has died.